If you’re looking for a complete guide to healthy, low calorie snacks to support your weight loss goals, you’ve come to the right place.

-The main reason plant foods are so helpful for achieving a healthy weight is that they’re naturally high in fiber, low in calories and fat, and contribute a small amount of protein, complex carbohydrates, vitamins, and minerals.
-Here are a couple of naturally vegan ideas.
+The main reason plant foods are so helpful for achieving a healthy weight is that they’re high in fiber, low in calories and fat, and contribute a small amount of protein, complex carbohydrates, vitamins, and minerals.
+Here are a couple of vegan ideas.

 17. Roasted chickpeas: Chickpeas offer 7 grams of both fiber and protein per ½ cup.
 You can roast them in the oven to make a healthy, crunchy snack.
 All you have to do is drain and rinse them, dry them on a paper towel, and lightly coat them with a little olive oil and seasoning before spreading them on a cooking sheet to bake.

 Enjoy them on their own or used as croutons for a dinner salad.

 18. Smoothies: There are countless ways to make smoothies, which are fantastic vehicles for nutrition that can support healthy weight loss.

 To make them vegan, all you have to do is swap dairy products for non-dairy ones, and pack in the produce.
 For instance, use things like fortified unsweetened soy or pea milk, and blend with mixed frozen fruit, seeds, and even leafy greens.